KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 From above, it is evident that clustering algorithms cannot be used for predicting if the hard drive will fail.
 However, along with capacity it could be used to predict which model a hard drive is.

 Since Clustering algorithms did not perform well due to the type of dataset we had, we turned to anomaly detection.
-We used Isolation Forest anomaly detection algorithm and tuned parameters to create a model that is capable of accurately spotting the failed drives.
+We used Isolation Forest anomaly detection algorithm.
+However, since this technique also relies on having distinct features for the failed data, which is not true for our dataset, even the tuned models could not accurately identify the failed drives.

 ### Table 6 : Isolation Forest Results
 <table class="tg">